We have been reevaluating our investment in Juventus Football Club S.p.A. The original thesis had the following arguments:

-For instance, although I’m not sure what method they use, transfermarkt.de estimates the first team value of European football clubs.
-According to the website, Juventus’ squad is valued at above 200 m (by subtracting the value of players on loan and adding value of players out on loan).
+For instance, although we’re not sure what method they use, transfermarkt.de estimates the first team value of European football clubs.
+According to the website, Juventus’ squad is valued at above 200 m (by subtracting the value of players on loan and adding the value of players out on loan).

 The new stadium

 Matchday revenue has for a long time been Juventus’ biggest weakness, but that is expected to change dramatically with the implementation of the new stadium.
 The Swiss Ramble commented on the stadium in a very good article:

 “Of course, Juventus have been limited by the capacity of their ground, which is very low at 28,000, only underlining the importance of moving away from the Stadio Olimpico.
 To that end, they have begun construction of a new 41,000 capacity stadium on the site where the hated Stadio Delle Alpi once stood.
 Juventus will be the only Italian football club to own its own stadium, which is scheduled for completion in July 2011, though many others are keen to emulate them.
 This development will give them a better chance of competing financially with Europe’s other great clubs.